Safety Primer: Use the Right PPE for Painting Jobs

 - Date Posted

 Skin irritations, respiratory problems, and fire are among the most common hazards posed by painting operations.
 Besides adequate administrative and engineering controls, proper PPE (personal protective equipment) should be provided to workers to protect them from these hazards.
-Employers should seek the assistance of a Shipyard Competent Person (SCP), a Certified Marine Chemist (CMC), or a Certified Industrial Hygienist (CIH) in selecting the appropriate PPE for painting operations.
-Here are guidelines in the selection and use of proper painting PPE.
+Additionally, employers should seek the assistance of a Shipyard Competent Person (SCP), a Certified Marine Chemist (CMC), or a Certified Industrial Hygienist (CIH) in selecting the appropriate PPE for painting operations.

 - Different kind of PPE might be required for various spray applications and hand applications in painting operations.